JoryHogeveen/view-admin-as/readme.txt

 If you've selected a user, you can also change this user's preferences; like screen settings on various admin pages.

-You can also see the defaults for a role and/or temporarily change your own capabilities.
+You can also switch to a role or temporarily change your own capabilities.

-Through the new "Role defaults" module you can set default screen settings for roles and apply them on users through various bulk actions.
+Through the "Role defaults" module you can set default screen settings for roles and apply them on users through various bulk actions.

 = Overview / Features =

 *	Switch to the view of a user to see their capabilities and settings (admins are filtered!)
 	*	Edit this user's screen preferences and settings
 *	Switch to a default view of a role
 *	Temporarily change your own capabilities (non-destructively)
 *	Do this all without logging out and easily go back to your own (default) user view!